gokcesahinnn/playwright-js-cucumber/playwright-js-cucumber/README.md

   ` npm test `

 # Report
   Cucumbber HTML Report (create reports folder) will be generated at the end of test execution with failed screenshot (if any) attached with the scenario.

+# Notes
+After the Playwright installation was completed, the steps in the feature were in an undefined state.
+I installed the [cucumber.js](https://plugins.jetbrains.com/plugin/7418-cucumber-js) plugin for its solution.